Posts Tagged ‘form recipient’

 Posted on May 31st, 2009 in form builder.

-Tags: form recipient, form results
+Tags: collaboration, form recipient, form results

-Managing Form Recipients
+Managing Email Accounts & Form Recipients

-Adding an Email Account
+Adding an Email Account to FormSmarts

-Before you can start using an email address as a form subscriber, you must first add it to your FormSmarts account and verify it.
-We verify that the email account owner agrees to being added to a FormSmarts account by sending a verification link.
-Once the email address owner has visited the verification link, the status of that email address will change to Verified (Note: you will need to refresh the list of email accounts if you opened the verification link in a new window).
-You can use any verified email address as a form subscriber or as your FormSmarts login.
+FormSmarts verifies that the owner of an email account agrees to his email being used by sending a verification link.
+Once the email account owner has visited the verification link, the status of that email address will change to Verified.
+Use the Refresh button to check if a newly added email account has just been verified.
+You can start using an email address as a form subscriber or as your FormSmarts login as soon as it shows as Verified.

-Changing the Recipients of a Form
+Changing the Destination Emails of a Form

 Changing Your Login Email